rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

 -->

-## Task 4: Create an OCI Registry and Auth key
+## TASK 4: Create an OCI Registry and Auth key

 You are now going to create an Oracle Cloud Infrastructure Registry and an Auth key.
 The Oracle Cloud Infrastructure Registry is an Oracle-managed registry that enables you to simplify your development-to-production workflow by storing, sharing, and managing development artifacts such as Docker images.